-• Carefully push off all the connectors on the PCB (be careful not to pull on the wires)
+• Carefully push off all the connectors on the PCB (be careful not to pull on the wires).

-- Release in turn, all seven PCB support posts by squeezing the barb together at the end of the support and withdrawing the board from each support, one at a time - · Replacement is the reverse
+- Release in turn, all seven PCB support posts by squeezing together the end of the support and withdrawing the board from each support, one at a time. - · Replacement is the reverse.

-6.2.5 SPARK GENERATOR
+6.2.6 SPARK GENERATOR